 Ultimately, the decision about how distributed a team can be comes down to the needs of that team: do you need to talk every day?
 What type of people are in your team?
 What are the personal habits of the team members?
 Once you know all this, you can easily decide which of the solutions works best, or which 2-3 tools you need to make the most out of communication.

-Now it’s your turn, tell us what your team habits are?
-How are you working together remotely and what kind of tools are you using to make sure the team feels united even when there’s a long distance between them?
+We hope you found these tips useful!
+What kind of tools are you using to make sure the team feels united even when there’s a long distance between them?
 Feel free to ping us via Twitter or Facebook to share your thoughts!